RedHatGov/openshift-compliance/sec_conops.rst

 Introduction
 ============
 The Security Concept of Operations (CONOPS) details, at various levels of abstraction, a deployment of Red Hat's OpenShift Container Platform (OCP) deployed on Amazon Web Services (AWS).
 The NIST *Definition of Cloud Computing* (`NIST 800-145`_) succinctly describes different cloud service models and the attributes of a cloud platform.
 The architecture described herein follows the definitions found in the NIST 800-145.
 For example, Red Hat's OCP is a Platform as a Service (PaaS) under NIST 800-145.
-Similarly, AWS is an Infrastrucutre as a Service (IaaS) per the NIST definition.
+Similarly, AWS is an Infrastructure as a Service (IaaS) per the NIST definition.

 Security Standards
 ------------------